Fritz Gromotka: Career

-Gromotka was born on 2 June 1915 in Kronschkow in the Prussian Province of Posen.
+Gromotka was born on 2 June 1915 in Kronschkow, present-day Krążkowy, in the Prussian Province of Posen within the German Empire.
 In November 1940, he was posted to 6./JG 27, and during the Balkans Campaign of March–April 1941 claimed three victories over Greece, including two RAF Bristol Blenheim bombers of No. 211 Squadron on 13 April 1941.
+His first claim was Blenheim L8604 piloted by Flying Officer E. V. Thompson.
+His second claim was Blenheim L4819 piloted by flown by Flying Officer R. V. Herbert, in which Wing Commander Patrick Coote was flying.
+In both instances, all crew members died.

 Unteroffizier Gromotka participated in the invasion of the Soviet Union in June 1941, claiming two DB-3 twin-engine bombers shot down on 25 June 1941 near Wilna.
 While returning from this mission, he ran out of fuel and forced-landed his Bf 109 E-8 near Minsk.
 He returned to his unit on 28 June.

 Gromotka was posted to North Africa with II./JG 27 in September 1941.
 He was shot down in combat on 21 May 1942, but was unhurt after crash-landing.
 By June 1942 he had claimed a further four victories over the Desert Air Force.
 In July 1942 Gromotka served as instructor at Jagdfliegerschule 4.

-He returned to JG 27 in December 1942, with 9 staffel based in the Mediterranean theatre.
+He returned to JG 27 in December 1942, with 9.
+Staffel based in the Mediterranean theatre.
 From September to December 1943, Gromotka claimed another nine victories.
 He claimed a USAAF four-engine B-24 bomber on 5 October near Eratini.